 If you love spending time in nature, but also appreciate some city adventures, this trip is for you.
 It will provide a great snapshot of all that California has to offer.

-You’ll begin your trip in San Francisco and explore the bay city for a night, then head for the forest to spend the remaining 3 days of your trip exploring Yosemite National Park.
+You’ll begin your trip with a visit to Napa Valley for some wine tasting, then head for the forest to spend the remaining 3 days of your trip exploring Yosemite National Park.

 -Age requirement: 21+